tom-daly/spfx-global-navigation/README.md

 ![deploy app customizer](https://i.imgur.com/il6utDR.gif)

 #### Classic Deployment
-For classic mode support we need to upload a file into the Style Library of the site collection and then link to the JavaScript file.
+For classic mode support we need to upload a file into the 'Style Library/spfx-global-nav/js/top-navigation.js' of the site collection and then link to the JavaScript file.
 Inside the './classic-dist' folder there will be a 'deploy.ps1' that will automate this process.
 Understand that this deployment is per site collection, meaning that each site collection gets it's own file.

-You might want to think about centrally hosting this file in a CDN to avoid publishing it to each site collection individually.
+**Consider centrally hosting this file in a CDN to avoid publishing it to each site collection individually.**

 ***This method does not modify the masterpage of the classic site.
 It uses ScriptLinks to register itself to the site***